-“The journal has a mission to equip students and future audiences with the proper tools, information, to kind of go out there and achieve their own ambitions on their own terms.
-So, we partner with universities across the country to be able to provide Wall Street Journal complimentary to students who may not necessarily have the funds to purchase it on a daily basis,” he said.
+“The Journal has a mission to equip students and future audiences with the proper tools, and information, to go out into the world and achieve their own ambitions.
+We partner with universities across the country to be able to provide Wall Street Journal complimentary to students who may not necessarily have the funds,” he said.

 The process for this partnership began when a Wall Street Journal representative reached out to UCI’s Business Librarian, Annette Buckley.
 Buckley, who has been working as a librarian with UCI for seven years, explained that it took a long time to reach this goal of securing WSJ as a resource, as she and several colleagues in the UCI Libraires had to identify sufficient library funding, negotiate pricing, and negotiate the terms of the contract.